roycetech/QuizMaster/README.md

 1. Question.
     - ID(system)
-    - contents: string
+    - contents: text
     - answer: string

 2. Pages

-    Maintenance - Add or Edit questions
+  1. Maintenance - Add, Edit, View, Delete questions.

-    Quiz Mode - Present the questions to be answered by the user.
+  2. Quiz Mode - Present the questions to be answered by the user.

     - Present the score in the end.
     - Ability to restart the question

 # Build Steps

 1. Clone project form github
 2. Run `brew install libxml2`.
 (This is to solve issue when generating a new rails app.)
-3. Optionally run `bundle install` inside the project in case of error.
+3. Run `bundle install` inside the project each time the `Gemfile` is modified to fetch new dependencies
-4. generate rails using CLI
+4. Generate rails using CLI
-5. Configure live-reload see changes in view as you edit.
+5. Configure live-reload to see changes in the view as you edit.
 6. Set the root to `home/view`
 7. Scaffold the question
-8. Customize the views
+8. Develop the app
 9. Run `rails generate rspec:install`
 10. Develop the non-model quiz mode